lindsaydbrin/CREATE_R_Workshop/Lessons_Rmd/Lesson_-_Introduction_to_R.md

 ### Challenge

-7. What happens if you try to mix several different object types (character, numeric, integer, logical) into a single vector?
+7. What happens if you try to mix several different object classes (character, numeric, integer, logical) into a single vector?
 Why do you think this happens?

 8. What is the class of the resulting vector in each of the following examples?